KazBrekker1/15112-FinalProject-smart-2048-game-/README.md

     if the player chooses the ( Vs computer ) mode:

-          . the player will see a window that asks the player to choose the difficulty of the game (normal, hard ).
-          # you can know more about the AI that my game will include in the AI section down below.

           . the player will see two squares, each square will contains 16 squares (4 x4 ).
           # one of the squares will be the player's square and another one will be the computer's square.